Skip to content

 Benefits:

-• Historical data still decrypts with old key
+• Historical data still decrypts with the RETIRED material version

 • Gradual migration without forced re-encryption